Choosing the Best Weight Loss Plan Part 5: Optavia Promotes Weight Loss but at What Price?

-The Medifast program is a bit of a hybrid.
-People on the Medifast plan eat 4 servings of Medifast foods and prepare two “Lean and Green” meals on their own.
-They also eat one snack per day that can be either purchased from Medifast or prepared at home.
+The Optavia program is a bit of a hybrid.
+People on the Optavia plan eat 4 servings of Optavia foods and prepare two “Lean and Green” meals on their own.
+They also eat one snack per day that can be either purchased from Optaviaor prepared at home.

 What we like:

-- We like the wide variety of Medifast options.
+- We like the wide variety of Optavia options.
 That makes finding something you like really easy.

 - We like the incorporation of the two “Lean and Green” meals, because this helps participants learn about better food choices and gets them to spend some time in the kitchen, skills which will help with weight loss maintenance afterwards.

 - We love the emphasis on vegetables.
 Any weight loss plan that asks you to get 6 servings of vegetables per day piques our interest.

 What we don’t like: